bm2-lab/PanPep/README.md

           --R INT: Peptide Index matrix vector length (default: 3) --L INT: Peptide embedding length (default: 75) We provided three examples in different learning settings to show you how to use PanPep to predict the peptide and TCR recognition.
+#### * Note : you should sort the peptides in the input *csv, before predicting their binding probabilities.
 ### Few-shot setting
 Command: